Skip to main content

 For example, let's imagine we're building an app that provides real-time information.
 This presents a potential hallucination scenario as LLMs don't have access to real-time data.

-Let's create a YAML text file which defines test cases for real-time inquiries:
+Let's create a YAML file that defines test cases for real-time inquiries:

 tests: